 - Hang out in Havana in a hostel until you find another person to travel with.
 This way you can split the accommodation bills!
 If you are not restricted for time, this is your best option.

-How to Save Money on travel in Cuba
+How to Save Money on solo travel Cuba

 It’s pretty impossible to do this traveling solo in Cuba as all transport prices are fixed.
 But, I would recommend avoiding the busses at all costs.
 Not only are the busses dirty, broken and uncomfortable they also only go at set times and take hours longer than cars do.
 The best way to travel in Cuba is by Taxi Colectivos.
 They usually cost just $5 more than the bus and will take you door to door.
 You will also have more control over the timings, and it will get you there hours quicker.
 They are fixed prices, and the car will be full of other travelers.